-This process is used when an adjoining landowner wishes to purchase and amalgamate the road reserve into their existing property:
+The following process is used when an adjoining landowner wishes to close and subsequently amalgamate a road reserve into their existing property:

 Temporary closures up to 4 years